matrix-construct/construct/README.md

    * OpenSolaris 2008.x?
    * Solaris 10 sparc.

   Please let us know if you find otherwise.
-  It probably does not compile on AIX, IRIX or libc5 Linux.
+It may work on other platforms, but this is not guaranteed.

  * Please read NEWS for information about what is in this release.